CyVerse-learning-materials/dnasubway_guide/step7.rst

   2. One the jobs are complete, click the 'View' link to view the results.

      .. tip::
-         You can see a description and explanation of the FastQC report `here <https://cyverse-fastqc-quickstart.readthedocs-hosted.com/en/latest/#summary>`_ on the CyVerse Learning Center and a more detailed set of explanations on the `FastQC website <https://www.bioinformatics.babraham.ac.uk/projects/fastqc/>`_
+         You can see a description and explanation of the FastQC report |fastqc quickstart|
+         on the CyVerse Learning Center and a more detailed set of explanations on the |FastQC| website.

 ----